nhmunna/tourism/README.md

 live website link("https://tourism-64219.web.app/")

 This website provides:
-* This is a tourism website where users can book tourism plan.
+* This is a tourism website where users can book tourism plan
-* Firebase Authentication is used for login and registration.
+* Firebase Authentication is used for login and registration
-* This site is fully designed with Bootstrap.
+* This site is fully designed with Bootstrap
 * Users can know about various place
 * Users can add their service
 * Users can delete their service